Talatoto/iot-intrusion-detection-neural-pipeline/README.md

 ---

 ## Project Presentation
-A detailed visual explanation of the system design, dataset, pipeline architecture, and evaluation results is available at:
+A detailed visual explanation of the system is available at:

 👉 https://prezi.com/view/2WDORkAi3uZDGXWDRdRE/?referral_token=UIuwjrlnB3FN